Latin American leftists see red over Suarez ban

 Maradona, a close friend of former Cuban president Fidel Castro and never one to shy away from bold statements, has perhaps gone furthest of all in damning FIFA.

-"Who did Suarez kill?" he said during his soccer commentary program broadcast on Venezuela's Telesur and Argentine public television on Thursday.
+"Who did Suarez kill?" he said during his football commentary programme broadcast on Venezuela's Telesur and Argentine public television on Thursday.

 "This is football, this is contact," said Maradona, whose infamous hand goal and a string of superb performances led Argentina to the World Cup title in 1986.